-25.7.7.1 Starting with Class Year 2012, if the ISO determines that additional System Deliverability Upgrade studies are required pursuant to Section 25.5.9 of this Attachment S, ISO will notify all Class Year Projects that such additional System Deliverability Upgrade studies will be conducted, such notice to be provided as soon as practicable after the ISO presents the results of the Class Year Deliverability Study to stakeholders.
+25.7.7.1 \\\\\\Starting with Class Year 20122019, if the ISO determines that additional System Deliverability Upgrade studies are an Additional SDU Study is required pursuant to Section 25.5.9-10 of this Attachment S, ISO will notify all Class Year Projects that such additional System Deliverability Upgrade studies Additional SDU Study will be conducted, such notice to be provided as soon as practicable after the ISO presents the results of the Class Year Deliverability Study to stakeholders receives notice from Developers in response to the Notice of SDU Requiring Additional Study.
 Options to Class Year Developers upon such notice are set forth in Section 25.5.10 of this Attachment S.